Transform-XYZ/SV08-DZOS/README.md

 # DISCLAIMER:
 1. This is beta software, use your best judgement if it's right for you.
 2. Stock SV08 support only.
 Refer to Stock folder.
 When mainline klipper is working, a mainline folder will be added.
+3. Dynamic soaking coming in a future version.

 # INSTALL: